StefanoLambiase/CADOCS_II/README.md

 ## How to Install The Tool

-In the following, we report the main steps to install GUIDO on your machine.
+In the following section, we report the main steps for installing GUIDO on your machine.

-### Preliminar: Generate a Github PAT
+### Preliminar: Generate a GitHub PAT

 Follow these steps to create a Personal Access Token on GitHub:

 1. **Navigate to GitHub:**
-   - Login in to your github account.
+   - Login into your GitHub account.

 2. **Access Settings:**
    - Click on your profile picture at the top right corner, and select **Settings** from the dropdown menu.